 Workers’ compensation is usually favored by employers because employees who are covered by workers’ comp give up their right to bring personal injury lawsuits against employers.
-Workers’ compensation in Indiana works like this: If you are injured while working, instead of filing a lawsuit against your employer, having to prove that your employer was negligent, and possibly losing your lawsuit, you may claim workers’ compensation benefits.
+Workers’ compensation in Indiana works like this: If you are injured while working, instead of filing a lawsuit against your employer, having to prove that your employer was negligent, and potentially losing your lawsuit, you may claim workers’ compensation benefits.

 That is, you may claim workers’ comp benefits if the party who pays you considers you a legal employee.
 However, the system is not always fair to everyone who works for a living, because a lot of working people in the state of Indiana are not covered by workers’ compensation.

 Indiana law requires employers to provide workers’ compensation insurance coverage for their workers.
 Who has coverage and who doesn’t?
 Workers who are legally considered “employees” are covered, while workers who are considered independent contractors are not.
 Generally speaking, independent contractors in Indiana do not have any workers’ comp coverage or any right to acquire workers’ compensation benefits.

 Who is an independent contractor?
 Here is what the IRS says: